Community Service Work-Study

 Step Four: Start working and get paid

-Once your paperwork has been approved, you will get the go-ahead from the Community Employment Administrator to begin working and turning in time sheets.
+Once your paperwork has been approved, you will get the go-ahead from the Community Engagement Administrator to begin working and turning in time sheets.

 Federal Work-Study student earnings are constrained by an MIT minimum and a Federal maximum.
 MIT’s minimum is the same as that of an on-campus position: $9.50 per hour.
 The maximum is determined by the amount of Federal Work-Study earnings you were allotted in your financial aid package, which is known as the “earnings ceiling.”